ConnorWiseman/cannibalism/README.md

 A 5x5 workshop used to dismantle the dead.
 A worker with the _Butcher_ labor enabled can construct and use the Charnel Pit to butcher corpses belonging to anything, even his fellow dwarves.
 It is advised to place a corpse stockpile near any Charnel Pit you construct to optimize throughput.

 Butchering a corpse at a Charnel Pit always yields 1 stack of 15 meat from the creature butchered.
-Butchering a corpse at a Charnel Pit also the following materials regardless of the type of corpse butchered:
+Butchering a corpse at a Charnel Pit also yields the following materials regardless of the type of corpse butchered:

 * 5-9 dwarf bone
 * 3-5 dwarf skin